BorderTech/didums/README.md

   Foo foo = Didums.getService(Foo.class);
 ```

-The runtime implementation can be set or overridden via [Factory Binding](#factory-binding) or [Didums Binding](#didums-binding).

-As the default implementation is already available, it can be provided on the `getService` method:
+However, as the default implementation is already available, it can be provided on the `getService` method:

 ```
   Foo foo = Didums.getService(Foo.class, FooImpl.class);
 ```

+The runtime implementation can be set or overridden via [Factory Binding](#factory-binding) or [Didums Binding](#didums-binding).

 ### Factory Binding